HSV Submissions 2010 to current

 Syrian Crisis – HSV asked the government urgently to work with other world leaders towards a ceasefire and resolution of this terrible catastrophe.
 We ask that they ensure the total abolition of chemical weapons, that welfare bodies have free access to assist civilians, and to provide Australian assistance to the nations that have taken in tens of thousands of Syrian refugees.
 While a member of the Security Council, Australia could make a significant contribution to ameliorating this situation and so to world history.
 We welcome the recent decision to accept 500 Syrian refugees to settle in Australia, although it represents only a fraction of the 5,000 that flee Syria each day.
 We believe Australia can do better.
 The Federal Government has announced a donation of $20 million to be made to support Syrian child refugees.
 This follows our letter to the Federal Government in February 2014 asking for tangible action to help the people of Syria, including its million refugees.

-Security Legislation Bill 2014 – In HSV’s submission, we opposed the Independent National Security Legislation Monitor Repeal Bill 2014 and asked that this independent monitor be allowed to continue their vital work to hold Australia’s security and anti-terrorist legislation accountable within the framework of human rights.
+National Security Legislation Amendment Act 2014 – In HSV’s submission, we opposed the Independent National Security Legislation Monitor Repeal Bill 2014 and asked that this independent monitor be allowed to continue their vital work to hold Australia’s security and anti-terrorist legislation accountable within the framework of human rights.

 Freedom of Speech (Repeal of Section 18c) Bill 2014 – In HSV’s submission, we made the following points: